jStimpert0430/fvwm-StarterKit/README.md

 * Dynamic Decor and Colorset support, simply pick which combination of styling and colors you would like from the appearance menu and mix and match fvwm to your preference through the GUI.
 Add your own by dropping .color or .style files into the appropriate folder

+* Select and omit the custom components you want and don't want

+## Features Wishlist

 * Multiple Taskbar options and designs

 * Tweak individual decors and colors through the use of GUI Tweak menu to set functionality as desired without the need to open a text editor while using any built in style as a starting point

-* Select and omit the custom components you want and don't want

 * Includes all fvwm wiki example decors, colors, and tools